 |£70 per hour||£1,750||£7,000||£84,000|

-You can start with Level 2 and over time you can build on your skill set and experience in order to command a higher fee.
+You can start with Level 2 Fitness Instructor and over time you can build on your skill set and experience in order to command a higher fee.
+Once qualified at Level 3 you can build on experience through Personal Training CPD courses.

 To achieve £100/ hour you need to become an elite personal trainer.
 However, it takes a number of years of top-level effectiveness to become a top personal trainer.